Squarespace/base-template/readme.md

 ### Squarespace Templates

-Squarespace websites are each based on a template like this one.
+Each Squarespace website is based on a template like this one.
 Templates contain regular web files like CSS and JavaScript.
 In addition, Squarespace recognizes a few special file types:

-#### JSON Template Files
+#### JSON-T Template Files

 Squarespace template files are written in [JSON Template](https://developers.squarespace.com/what-is-json-t), also known as JSON-T. It is a simple yet expressive template language.
 JSON-T files have different extensions depending on the type of file, for example `.list`, `.item`, and `.region`.